 When the vagus nerve is stimulated, its tone increases.
 High vagal tone allows you to relax by decreasing alertness, slowing down your heart rate, speeding up digestion, and relaxing your bladder and bowel muscles.

 What Happens to the Vagus Nerve After Spinal Cord Injury?

 The vagus nerve is not directly affected by spinal cord injury because it is not part of the spinal column.

 The cranial nerves are located above the spinal cord and branch out separately.

 However, many organs and muscles are dually innervated by sensory neurons from the spinal cord and vagus nerve.

 Throughout the day, your body switches off between a state of “rest and digest” (parasympathetic response) and “fight or flight” (sympathetic response).

-After a spinal cord injury (typically at level T6 and higher), people often experience autonomic dysreflexia.
-This is when the body overreacts when stimulated in areas below your level of injury.
+After a spinal cord injury (typically at level T6 and higher), people are at risk for experiencing autonomic dysreflexia.
+This is when the body overreacts when it encounters noxious stimuli to areas below your level of injury.

 Your “fight or flight” response is activated, causing a spike in blood pressure, sweating, and anxiety.